masihm7/Infinite_Flight/README.md

-# Infinite_flights
+# Infinite_Flight

 ## Overview
-The Infinite Flights is a web-application designed to provide users with real-time flight status information.
+The Infinite Flight is a web-application designed to provide users with real-time flight status information.
 It allows users to search for flights, view flight details.

 ## 📽️ Video Presentation